ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

            |__##|                        |##__|
 ````

-After the graphics symbols in the character set, you will see what appears to be another copy of the alphabet from A to S. These are characters that you can redefine yourself (though when the machine is first switched on they are set as letters) - they are called user-defined graphics.
-You can type these in from the keyboard by going into graphics mode, and then using the letter keys A to S.
+After the graphics symbols in the character set, you will see what appears to be another copy of the alphabet from A to S. These are characters that you can redefine yourself (though when the machine is first switched on they are set as letters) - they are called ***user-defined graphics***.
+You can type these in from the keyboard by going into graphics mode, and then using the letter keys **A** to **S**.

-To define a new character for yourself, follow this recipe - it defines a character to show pi.

 (i) Work out what the character looks like.
-Each character has an 8x8
-grid of dots, each of which can appear to be either on or off.
+Each character has an 8 x 8 grid of dots, each of which can appear to be on or off.
 You'd draw a diagram something like this (with blank squares representing the dots which are on)...

 ````
                     _______________________________
                    |   |   |   |   |   |   |   |   |